jkganapathi/patent-agent/ReadMe.md

 ---

-**Built with ❤️ using LangGraph Multi-Agent Architecture and Claude Sonnet 4**
+**Built with ❤️ using LangGraph Multi-Agent Architecture with Multi-Provider AI Support (OpenAI, Gemini, Groq)**